 What is DRPLA?

-Dentatorubral-pallidoluysian atrophy, commonly known as DRPLA, is a progressive brain disorder that causes involuntary movements, emotional problems, and a decline in thinking ability.
-The average age of onset of DRPLA is 30 years, but this condition can appear anytime from infancy to mid-adulthood.
+Dentatorubral-pallidoluysian atrophy, commonly known as DRPLA, is a progressive brain disorder that affects coordination, balance, speech, and causes involuntary movements, emotional problems, and a decline in thinking ability.
+The average age of onset of DRPLA is 30 years, but this condition can appear anytime from infancy to adulthood.
+The symptoms and progression vary depending on the age of onset.

 What is CureDRPLA?